SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Additional Ablation Studies

-We conduct ablation studies to assess the impact of ICL examples in aligning SelfGrader's logit distributions with human intuition of maliciousness.
-As shown in Table~\ref{appendixtab:abl_icl_dpl}, removing ICL examples (\textit{w/o ICL Example}) results in a significant degradation in robustness: the average ASR increases from $1.32\%$ to $7.32\%$, while the PGR soars from $12.95\%$ to $70.27\%$.
-This sharp rise indicates that the guardrail becomes far more permissive to jailbreak queries, with large gaps observed across multiple attacks (e.g., PGR exceeding $80\%$ on AutoDAN).
-By contrast, both settings maintain similarly low false positive rates (average below $1\%$), suggesting that the degradation primarily stems from reduced robustness rather than utility loss.
-These findings highlight that ICL examples are essential for stabilizing SelfGrader’s decision boundary and ensuring reliable defense against jailbreak attacks.
+We conduct ablation studies to assess the impact of ICL anchors in aligning SelfGrader's logit distributions with human intuition of maliciousness.
+As shown in Table~\ref{appendixtab:abl_icl_dpl}, removing ICL anchors (\textit{w/o ICL Anchor}) results in a significant degradation in robustness: the average ASR increases from $0.11\%$ to $7.32\%$, while the PGR soars from $2.51\%$ to $70.27\%$.
+This sharp rise indicates that the guardrail becomes far more permissive to jailbreak queries, with large gaps observed across multiple attacks, e.g., PGR exceeding $80\%$ on AutoDAN.

+This is because numerical tokens themselves do not inherently encode the target safety rubric.
+Without ICL anchors, the model is only instructed to output a score, but the ordinal meaning of the NT scale remains weakly specified and can be affected by prompt wording, token priors, and the model's general numerical preferences.
+ICL anchors serve as calibration examples that map representative benign, ambiguous, and harmful queries to different regions of the NT scale.
+They therefore provide explicit ordinal reference points, encouraging high NT scores for harmful queries and low NT scores for benign ones under the maliciousness view.
+The ablation results show that these anchors are essential for turning raw NT logits into a rubric-aligned safety signal.

+By contrast, both settings maintain similarly low false positive rates (average below $2\%$), suggesting that the degradation primarily stems from reduced robustness rather than utility loss.
+These findings highlight that ICL anchors are essential for stabilizing SelfGrader’s decision boundary and ensuring reliable defense against jailbreak attacks.